maxlcummins/SG17-135/README.md

 |scripts|Scripts used for post processing of data and data visualisation|
 |supplemental_material|Supplementary material for the manuscripts|

-## Analysis
+## analysis
 # abricate
 Contains abricate output, concatenated from each resulting output file:
 * abricate.txt - Contains abricate data on plasmid, virulence and AMR gene carriage
-* abricate_PAIs.txt - Contains abricate data on SPI carriage
+* abricate_PAIs.txt - Contains abricate data on Salmonella Pathogenicity island (SPI) and pathogenicity associated island (PAI) carriage

 # snp_outputs
 Contains output of snplord pipeline